iamashruu/cursorly.js/README.md

 ## 🧩 Creating Custom Effects

-You can define custom effects using the same structure as built-ins.
+You can define your own effects using the same structure as built-ins:

 ```js
 const starlightBurst = {